-Under special circumstances, on the request of the relevant public land manager, harvesting may be authorised to occur on specified areas of public land.
+Areas of public land, from which harvesting is excluded under current arrangements, will continue to provide refuge for the harvested species.
+However, under special circumstances, on the request of the relevant public land manager, harvesting may be authorised to occur on specified areas of public land.
 Harvesting that occurs on specified public land will be provided for with a separate quota outside of the released commercial quota for each Harvest Zone, but still incorporated into the total quota for that year.